SOMMHEO/refactored-rotary-phone/README.md

-# refactored-rotary-phone
-Image preprocessing for predicting the popularity of user-generated content on Flickr
+# Image preprocessing for predicting the popularity of user-generated content on Flickr